Eeems-Org/oxide/shared/sentry/src/README.md

 **Android**:

-The CMake project can also be configured to correctly work with the Android NDK, see the dedicated [CMake Guide] for details on how to integrate it with gradle or use it on the command line.
+The CMake project can also be configured to correctly work with the Android NDK, see the dedicated [CMake Guide] for details on how to integrate it with Gradle or use it on the command line.

+The `ndk` folder provides Gradle project which adds a Java JNI layer for Android, suitable for accessing the sentry-native SDK from Java.
+See the [NDK Readme] for more details about this topic.

 [cmake]: https://cmake.org/cmake/help/latest/
 [cmake guide]: https://developer.android.com/ndk/guides/cmake
+[NDK Readme]: ndk/README.md

 **MinGW**: